Skip to main content

 Growth Hormone Peptides and Neurotrophic Support

-Growth hormone peptides, by stimulating the body’s own (GH) and insulin-like growth factor 1 (IGF-1), extend neurotrophic support that profoundly impacts neurotransmitter balance.
+Growth hormone peptides, by stimulating the body’s own growth hormone (GH) and insulin-like growth factor 1 (IGF-1), extend neurotrophic support that profoundly impacts neurotransmitter balance.
 GH and IGF-1 cross the blood-brain barrier, acting as vital signaling molecules for neuronal viability and function.

 They promote neurogenesis, the formation of new neurons, and enhance synaptic plasticity, which is the cellular basis of learning and memory.
 This neurotrophic action indirectly stabilizes neurotransmitter systems by maintaining the structural integrity and metabolic health of neurons, particularly GABAergic interneurons.